-In a quantitative investigation, data collection and measurement is performed following a specific purpose.
-For this, are used instruments whose purpose is to express quantitatively what is being investigated.
+In quantitative research, data collection and measurement is done for a specific purpose.
+For this purpose, instruments are used whose purpose is to express in a quantitative way what is being investigated.

 For example, in sciences such as physics and geology, the characteristics of the phenomena are expressed through measurement through an established language for each of these sciences.